How to improve your workforce productivity? And mistakes to avoid.

 When training managers on topics that are crucial to workforce productivity, for example, their leadership role, our objective is for this transmitted knowledge to be put into practice across a range of different behaviors.
 In other words, the hope is that managers will adopt and maintain these behaviors over the long term, leading to observable and sustainable improvement in performance.

-Unfortunately, while it can contribute to the adoption of new behaviors, training by itself cannot sustain them.
+Unfortunately, while it can contribute to adopting new behaviors, training alone cannot sustain them.

 A case in point: training and behaviors